What is the Triton Innovation Challenge?

 What’s the process?

-Applications for the 2017 TriNet Challenge were submittted on October 16th.
+Applications for the 2018 TriNet Challenge will be accepted until 9AM on October 17th.
 All proposals are reviewed by an esteemed panel of judges and approximately 10 semifinalists will be selected.
 The semifinalists will be paired with mentors to help them refine their product, market and business concepts, and to prepare for their presentations.
-After presenting to a panel of judges, finalists will be selected to present at the Triton Innovation Challenge on November 28th to the university and business community.
+After presenting to a panel of judges, finalists will be selected to present at the Triton Innovation Challenge in early December to the university and business community.

 What are people saying?